 Still, companies such as Canada's Space Island Group and even Hilton Hotels have eyed the long-term goal of establishing orbital accommodations for tomorrow's space tourists.
 For that goal to become a reality, however, spaceflight technologies will have to both improve tremendously and become more economically feasible.
 In addition, there's the added health issue.
 Modern astronauts brave harrowing g-forces, the risk of radiation exposure and guaranteed bone mass loss.
 As space tourism becomes increasingly real, government agencies will undoubtedly take an increased interest in passenger safety.

 Space tourism is already a reality and has been since 2001.
 Your options are severely limited by both modern technology (or the lack thereof) and the high costs of reaching orbit, but the tickets are already on sale.

-Explore the links on the next page for even more information about space tourism.
+Explore the links below for even more information about space tourism.